 1- They convey our physical health

-Teeth let more about our physical health than we would like it to.
+Our teeth let more about our physical health than we would like it to.
 Everything from nutrition to disease both mental and physical is enclosed behind your lips.
 When following a poor diet, our teeth will not have sufficient nutrients to remain intact.
 As a result, they fall.
 Teeth that fall in adulthood are usually a sign of disease and weakness.
 Given this link between gaps and health, we are automatically put off by the look.
 Attractiveness, in terms of science, is a healthy partner with exquisite genes to pass on to future generations.
 Hence, why a poor set of teeth, puts people off.

 2- A sign of fertility